-If Luke was careless with his facts about history then it would be easy to suspect that he was also careless about the life, death, and resurrection of Christ.
+If Luke was careless with his facts about history then it would be reasonable to suspect he was also careless about the life, death, and resurrection of Christ.
 The fact that he showed such tremendous care in describing everything - even minute details - gives us solid reasons for believing that his account of Christ is also reliable.